matejlauko/duotone/README.md

 Export as `default` or as a named export `components`

-Object with keys as component names and values as [ComponentConfig](#ComponentConfig).
+Object with keys as component names and values as [ComponentsConfig](#componentsconfig).

 Example: